txst-dair/.github/profile/README.md

 ## Overview of DAIR Repositories

 The "txst-dair" is our Data Analytics, & Institutional Research organization ID.
-All of our repositories should be created under this organization. the txst-dair organization is under the Texas State University Enterprise within GitHub.
+All of our repositories should be created under this organization.
+The txst-dair organization is under the Texas State University Enterprise within GitHub.